vipyrsec/meta/README.md

 # meta

-Issue tracker for suggestions and other questions relating to our community
+Search and add suggestions and or questions relating to our community in [Issues](https://github.com/vipyrsec/meta/issues).